vessels-tech/4pbot/docs/4pbot_0.1_script.md

 ### Introduction

-- Hi, I'm 4Pbot.
-I'm here to help you with the 4Ps.
+- Hi, {{first name}}!
+I'm 4Pbot.

+I'm here to help you with your questions and problems with the 4Ps.

 - I'm currently a work in progress, so please be patient with me.
-Plus, any feedback you have to share about 4Pbot will be really valuable
+I'm also looking for any feedback you have along the way.
-- Here's a list of things you can ask me:
+- For starters, can you please share your phone number with me?
+It will help me to get in touch later on.
+- What you've entered does not look like a number.
+Please try again.
-- _show menu_
+- Thanks!

 #### Menu

-- **When is my next payout?.** We can let you know when the next payment is for your Barangay.
-If it looks like there are any delays, I will try and let you know.
+- Here's some of the things you can ask me:
+**Title:** When is my next payout?
+**Subtitle:** I can estimate when your next payout is.
+I can also see if there are any delays.
+**Button Name:** When is my payout?

+**Title:** I'd like to report a problem.
-- **I'd like to make an anonymous complaint.** Having some trouble receiving your payout?
+**Subtitle:** Having trouble receiving your payout?
 Or are you not getting paid enough?
-I can help.
+**Button Name:** Make a secret report

-- **Help me calculate my payout.** I can calculate how much you should be getting paid, and let you know what conditions you need to meet.
+**Title:** Help me calculate my payout.
+**Subtitle:** Calculate your payout, and what conditions you need to meet.
+**Button Name:** Calculate my payout.

-- **What's the latest 4Ps news?**.
-I can tell you the latest happenings with the 4ps and DSWD.
+**Title:** What's the latest 4Ps news?
+**Subtitle:** I can tell you the latest happenings with the 4ps and DSWD.
+**Button Name:** 4Ps news

+**Title:** 4Pbot feedback
+**Subtitle:** Have I been helpful at all?
+Let me know.
+**Button Name:** Leave feedback

 - **4Pbot feedback**.
 Have I been helpful at all?
 Let me know.

 ### Payment Estimator

 - Sure, I can help with that.
-- I should let you know that this feature is still being worked on, so make sure to check with your Parent Leader as well! __todo__ finish
+- I should let you know I'm still learning this feature, so my estimates may be a little wrong.

+Make sure to check with your parent leader about the payout day as well.
 - Where do you live?
-	- _share location_
 - The next scheduled payout for _barangay_ is between _date_1_ and _date_2_.
 However, it looks like payments might be delayed by up to _delay_time_

-### Anonymous Complaints
+- menu

+### Report a problem
+- Sure, I can help with that.
+- Just to let you know, any complaints you make are private, and your personal information won't be shared with DSWD unless you give us permission.

+- What type of problem are you having?
+  - not receiving correct payment
+	- less than 3 of my children are enrolled
+  - details have not been updated
+  - other

+- Where do you live?
+- Tell us a few details about what the problem is.
+- Thanks!

 ### Payments & Conditions Calculator
+- I can help you to estimate your 4Ps payment.
+Just answer these few questions!
+- Are you pregnant or expecting a baby?
+- How many children do you have from ages 0-5?
+- How many children in your household are in elementary school?
+- How many children in your household are in high school?
+- Thanks!
+That's all we need to know.

 ### 4P News